 The type of funding a student is eligible to receive depends on several factors.
 Review current cost here, Doctor of Ministry Tuition.
 If you have questions regarding financial aid please contact the Coordinator of Graduate Financial Aid at (804) 354-5924.

 The type of funding a student is eligible to receive depends on several factors.
 If you have questions regarding financial aid please contact the Coordinator of Graduate Financial Aid at (804) 354-5924.

 DMin Tuition - Click Here

-The DMIN admission process for the 2014-15 Academic Year is now open and will close on April 1, 2014.
-All applications must be complete by the deadline for admission consideration.
+The DMin admission process for the 2014-15 Academic Year has been extended to April 30, 2014.
+All applications must be complete by the new deadline for admission consideration; INCOMPLETE APPLICATIONS WILL NOT BE REVIEWED.
 Submission of an application does not guarantee acceptance.
-All admission decisions will be mailed by May 15, 2014.
+All admission decisions will be mailed by May 30, 2014.

 >Click Here for Admission Requirements

 For questions about the Doctor of Ministry Program, 804-257-5724 or email Theology@vuu.edu.